Projective measure without projective Baire: Quasi-Closure

+In our application $\lambda_1 = \kappa^+$ throughout, while $\lambda_0$ will increase throughout the iteration until at the final stage we have $[\lambda_0, \lambda_1)=\{\kappa\}$.\footnote{That $\kappa$, $\kappa^{++}$, and $\kappa^{+++}$ are preserved in our application will not simply follow from stratification; the first is hard to show, the latter is neither hard nor essential.
+Stratification fails at $\kappa^+$ since the Suslin trees are not quasi-closed but only distributive, and at $\kappa^{++}$ since they are not centered.
+Each stage is also stratified on $[\kappa^{+++},\infty)$ (see Example~\ref{exm:centered}).}

-From now on, we write $\qcdefSeq(z)$ for the set of formulas provably equivalent to a $\Pi^A_1(z)$ formula in some weak version of $\ZFC$, $T$.
-For concreteness, say $T$ states that the universe is closed under every function $F$ which is definable by a $\Sigma^A_1$ formula, say $\Phi$ such that $\ZFC \land V=L[A]$ proves ``$\forall x\exists y \Phi(x,y)$''.\footnote{This includes all rudimentary functions and the function $x \mapsto \operatorname{tcl}(x)$ assigning to $x$ its transitive closure; also, $T$ implies $\Delta_0^A$-separation.
-Alternatively, we could take $T$ to be the theory of all $\Sigma^A_1$-elementary sub-models of $L[A]$.} We only mention this to point put that unfortunately, these classes of formulas are not closed under bounded quantification.
-In practice, the reader will see $T$ is of little relevance and we shall sometimes omit the superscript.
+From now on, we write $\qcdefSeq(\{x\})$ {PiT1(x), PiT1(X)@$\qcdefSeq(\{x\})$, $\qcdefSeq(X)$} {SigmaT1(x), SimgaT1(X)@$\qcdefG(\{x\})$, $\qcdefG(X)$} for the set of formulas which are provably in $T$ equivalent to a $\Pi^A_1$ formula with parameter $x$, where $T$ is an adequate weak fragment of $\ZFC$.
+The choice of $T$ is a matter of convenience, but for concreteness, let $T$ state that universe is closed under rudimentary functions and the function $x \mapsto \operatorname{tcl}(x)$ assigning to $x$ its transitive closure.
+We shall not assume that this class of formulas is closed under bounded quantification; therefore we will painstakingly demonstrate there is an appropriate $\qcdefSeq(\{x\})$ formula in \ref{adequate} and \ref{lem:D}.
+For a set $X$, we write $\Pi^T_1(X)$ for the set of formulas which are $\Pi^T_1(\vec{x})$ for some finite tuple $\vec{x}$ of elements of $X$.
+Analogously for $\Sigma^T_1(X)$ etc.